Ah, Inbox Zero. An achievement that so many of us long for. It’s elusive. It’s a productivity benchmark. It’s an ongoing battle.

 Seeing things in your inboxes is simply using your sight.
 Looking at things in your inbox when you first see them is using insight.

 Stop checking email more than twice per day.
 Turn off your alerts.
-Put your desk’s inbox somewhere that it can be accessed by others and accessed by you when you’re ready to deal with what’s in it.
+Put your desk’s inbox somewhere that it can be accessed by others and only accessed by you when you’re ready to deal with what’s in it.
 Don’t put it on your desk – that’s productivity poison.

 If you want to get to Inbox Zero — the real Inbox Zero — then get rid of those stops along the way.
-You’ll find that by doing that you’ll be getting more of the stuff you really want done finished much faster, rather than see them moving along at the speed of not much more than zero.
+You’ll find that by doing that, you’ll be getting more of the stuff you really want done finished much faster, rather than see them moving along at the speed of not much more than zero.